-I was just diagnosed with multiple sclerosis (MS), and I'm learning how to cope with my new symptoms.
-How do I know if there is an accommodation to assist me?
+I was just diagnosed with a health condition and I'm learning how to cope with my new symptoms.
+Are there accommodations that can help?

-Adjustment to a chronic medical diagnosis is challenging.
+Adjustment to a new or changing health condition can be challenging.
 One of those challenges is determining the impact of this condition on your job.
-UReturn will work with you, your physician, and your supervisor to help determine what, if any, reasonable accommodation/adjustment is suitable, and then facilitate its implementation.
+UReturn will work with you, your physician, and your supervisor to help determine what, if any, reasonable accommodations/adjustments are suitable, and then facilitate an accommodation request.

-I have been having performance problems on the job, and I know it is related to my medical condition.
+I have been having performance problems on the job, and I know it is related to my health condition.
 Can my supervisor discipline me for this?

 Your supervisor needs to address performance issues.
-UReturn can help you and your supervisor differentiate issues related to a medical condition/disability from performance issues, as well as determine if an adjustment/accommodation is needed.
+UReturn can help you and your supervisor differentiate issues related to a health condition/disability from performance issues, as well as determine if an adjustment/accommodation is needed.

 Will my supervisor and co-workers know about my disability?